-Interested in outreach to classrooms, but don’t know where to start?
+Interested in outreach to classrooms and groups, but don’t know where to start?
 Try Skype a Scientist.

 What is Skype a Scientist?

 The Archaeological Institute of America encourages professional members to participate in Skype a Scientist.
 Skype a Scientist is a program that matches scientists with classrooms around the world.
+The program is now matching scientists with families.
 Scientists talk to students about their field and their work and answer students’ questions.

 Since it began in 2017, more than 7,000 scientists from all over the world in fields ranging from psychology to meteorology have been paired with over 14,000 classrooms.
 Participating in Skype a Scientist is a great way to engage with students, inspire young minds, and reach audiences that you may not be able to meet in person.